Redefining Men’s Ministry

 Men spend hours every day in digital spaces—on phones, apps, and platforms.
 Researchers in digital theology point out that online spaces don’t just deliver content; they actually shape how people relate, think, and even believe.

-If that’s true, then ignoring those spaces means ignoring those spaces means ignoring where men actually live.
+If that’s true, then ignoring those spaces means ignoring where men actually live.
 When used wisely, digital tools can:

 • Extend Christ’s presence into commutes, lunch breaks, and late-night battles